evaera/Rocs/docs/index.html.md

 Higher-order components allow you to do just this.
 A higher-order component is simply just a component that creates other components within their life cycle methods.
 In the code sample, we use the `onUpdated` life cycle method to add two components to the instance that this component is already attached to.

-`getAnd` is a helper function on component classes which gets a field from the current component's data and then calls the callback only if that value is non-nil.
+`getAnd` is a helper function on Aggregates which gets a field from the current component's data and then calls the callback only if that value is non-nil.
 If the value is nil, `getAnd` just returns `nil` immediately.
 Adding a component with the value of `nil` is the same as removing it.

 <aside class="notice">Higher-order components are not a Rocs feature per se.
 They are a pattern that emerges from Rocs' compositional nature.</aside>